joeytwiddle/significant-white-space/README.md

 - Breaking a line up over multiple lines may introduce unwanted curlies if the later lines are indented, and will also suffer from semicolon-insertion.
 (You can get away with indenting 2 spaces in an otherwise 4-spaced file, but then face issues with semicolon-injection.)
 Unindented multi-line expressions should work fine if semicolonInsertion is disabled.

 - SWS does not parse the code in a strict manner.
 It uses a simple line-based approach for curling, with some extras tacked on.
-Specifically, most of the time it does not know when it is inside or outside a String or Regexp literal, and can get confused with comments.
-For example:
+Specifically, most of the time it does not track when it is inside or outside a String or Regexp literal, and as a result can get confused with regard to multi-line comments.
+For example, the following was a problem before we introduced heuristics for it:

 ```
     log("It looks like /* I am starting a multi-line comment, but I'm not!")
 ```

-  Common problem cases (some of which can be found in the SWS source code) are identified by heuristic regexps, and warnings are emitted when SWS is unsure how to correctly handle them.
-However, heuristics only push the horizon, but fail to cover all cases.
+  Common problem cases (some of which can be found in the SWS source code) are identified by heuristic regexps, and warnings are emitted if SWS is unsure how to correctly handle them.
+However, heuristics only push the horizon; they usually fail to cover all cases.
 In future we hope to present a clear description of the coding style and options neccessary to stay safe.
-(For example, we might end up recommending that users at NASA never use `/* ... */` blocks, always put `//` comments on their own line, and set the options to take advantage of these conditions and warn if they are breached.)
+(For example, we might end up recommending that users at NASA never use `/* ... */` blocks, always put `//` comments on their own line, and set the options to take advantage of these simplified conditions and warn if they are breached.)

 - Indentation of single-line comments is meaningful.
 If you have `//`s which look like outdent, curlies will be generated!
 This may change in future, but at the moment it is considered a feature, allowing us to indicate empty blocks in the code (we need *something* to indent, or curlies cannot be generated).